 I’ve come across a small plot hole in Goodfellas, namely the explanation, or reasoning behind Tommy DeVito’s murder.
-Even if you haven’t watched Goodfellas in awhile, you’ll most likely recall the scene where a surprised Joe Pesci realizes he will not be a “made man” after all, only having a couple seconds to react before he receives overdue judgement.
+Even if you haven’t watched Goodfellas in awhile, you’ll most likely recall the scene where a surprised Joe Pesci realizes he will not be a “made man” after all, only having a couple seconds to react before receiving overdue judgement.

-Having recently watched Goodfellas again, I was wondering to myself exactly why Tommy got whacked when he did and what the justification behind it was.
-To get us up to speed, Ray Liotta narrates the scene: “It was revenge for Billy Batts and alot of other things.
+In case you haven’t seen the movie in a while, I’ll get you up to speed.
+Ray Liotta narrates the aftermath of pivotal scene for the audience: “It was revenge for Billy Batts and alot of other things.
 And there was nothing we could do about it.”
 Note that during the narration we see Joe Pesci’s character bleeding out with one of the mob bosses repeating “and that’s that.”
 Liotta continues: “Batts was a made man and Tommy wasn’t, and we had to sit still and take it.
 It was among the Italians, it was real greaseball shit.”

-Why Was Joe Pesci’s Character Whacked?
+Why Was Joe Pesci’s Character Whacked in Goodfellas?

 This approach makes sense since the mafia, after all, operates outside of the law.
 Tommy’s murder is a reminder that trials do not exist in the realm of the mob, which goes against our natural assumption that ample proof is needed to justify a murder.
 This fact is a reminder to the audience that the glorification of the mob lifestyle in the first half of the film comes at a very high price.
-In essence, I find Tommy DeVito’s hit to be a wake up call or a sobering up of the initial charm of the mob lifestyle, that even when you operate outside of the law, your actions still have consequences, something I’ll touch upon further.
+In essence, I find Tommy DeVito’s hit to be a wake up call, or a sobering up of the initial charm of the mob lifestyle, that even when you operate outside of the law, your actions still have consequences.

-This brings us the timing of the event.
+Now that I’ve covered my thoughts on the justification for Tommy’s murder, let’s address the next question.
 Why did the mob wait so long to whack Joe Pesci’s character?
 For reference purposes, the Billy Batts murder takes place at an unnamed bar in Queens on June 11th, 1970.
 Shortly thereafter Henry Hill goes to jail for 4 years and slightly after Tommy’s murder he is caught with drugs, which is around 1980.
 We do not get a specific time point for Tommy’s murder but we can assume it’s at or around 1980 based on how the characters have been aged and the sequence of events in the film.

-Now that I’ve covered my thoughts on the justification for Tommy’s murder, let’s address the next question.
-Why did it take 10 years to whack Tommy DeVito?
-My guess is that Tommy’s character simply became too reckless as time went on.
-After the jail scene we can get hints of this from Paulie when he lectures Henry shortly after his prison rlease: “Tommy, he’s a good kid too but he’s crazy, he’s a cowboy.
+Now that we have the timeline fresh in our minds, my guess is that Tommy’s character simply became too reckless as time went on.
+After the jail scene we can get hints of this from Paulie when he lectures Henry shortly after his prison release: “Tommy, he’s a good kid too but he’s crazy, he’s a cowboy.
 He’s got too much to prove.
-You gotta watch out for kids like this”
+You gotta watch out for kids like this.”

 Was Jimmy Conway In On Tommy DeVito’s Murder?